JVS Toronto

 • Live in Toronto, Scarborough or York Region

-• Experiencing personal challenges to obtaining employment including conflict with the law
+• Experiencing personal challenges in obtaining employment, including conflict with the law

 • Unemployed and looking for work